Skip to Main Content

 Where do you source furnishings in Peru?

 Our set decorators work with prop resources in Lima, plus antique dealers in Barranco, Cusco's artisan markets, and regional textile cooperatives.
-We also source from specialist colonial furniture dealers and indigenous craft networks in the highlands.
+We also source from skilled colonial furniture dealers and indigenous craft networks in the highlands.

 Can you dress sets for Peruvian period productions?